nurruty/ddd-api/README.md

 One constraint is that the Authorization and Authentication has to be done from the client's web service.
 This raises a particular situation which is, to verify the user's role, it must first be obtained from the repository, which basically implies executing the use case 2 times, especially in the use case that is invoked by policy number.
 Therefore, although it is perhaps not the most appropriate approach from the point of view of the separation of responsibilities, I chose to do the authorization validation within the execution of each service.

 # The DB
 Finally, it is asked at the end of the assigment, how to get to use a database.
-One of the most valuable aspects of hexagonal architecture, and especially of the use of repositories, is that the system becomes agnostic of persistence.
+One of the most valuable aspects of clean architecture, and especially of the use of repositories, is that the system becomes agnostic of persistence.
 What today is a call to 2 web service, can easily become a query to a BD without having to touch the rest of the code.

 # Technologies
 The API is written in NodeJS (v.
 12.9.0), express (v.
 4.17.1), awilix (v.
 3.0.9)